-For Black and Caribbean Youth’s creative, educational, and vocational development in Central Brooklyn to deepen their cultural identity, build assets, save money for college.
+For Black and Caribbean Youth’s creative, educational, and vocational development in Central Brooklyn to deepen their cultural identity, build assets, and save money for college.
 It builds leadership skills and advocates for solutions to pressing social justice issues.

 330 Seventh Ave.
 Suite 1901 New York City, NY 10001

 J.F.R.E.J.’s Caring Majority Coalition organizes older adults, people with disabilities, caregivers, and home health workers to ensure that all Brooklynites have access to covered long-term care that prioritizes racial and gender justice and age justice and invests in the home care workforce for quality, family-sustaining jobs.

 55 Washington Street, Suite 560, Brooklyn, NY 11201